walles/batterylogger/README.md

 TODO
 ----
-* Make the main activity plot actual events from the log file.

 * Make sure the service starts on reboot.

 * Make sure the service notifies the data holder about charger connects